FriendsOfCake/crud/docs/configuration.md

 # Change save options

-All options as described in [CakePHP documentation on saveAll()](http://book.cakephp.org/2.0/en/models/saving-your-data.html#model-saveall-array-data-null-array-options-array) is valid here
+All options as described in [CakePHP documentation on saveAll()](http://book.cakephp.org/2.0/en/models/saving-your-data.html#model-saveall-array-data-null-array-options-array) is valid here.

 This configuration maps directly to the 2nd parameter of `saveAll()` called `$options`